CalyxOS/calyxos.org/pages/_posts/2022-11-01-new-builds-pixels-fp4.md

 date: 2022-11-01
 ---

-CalyxOS 4.2.6 - Android 13 is now available for the Pixels 3 - 7, and also the Fairphone 4.
+CalyxOS 4.2.6 - Android 13 for the Pixels 3 - 7, and also the Fairphone 4.

-It's in the beta channel for Pixel 4 - 7, and FP4.
+Pixel 4 - 7, and FP4 - the builds have been pulled from beta due to an issue.

 It's available as a test release for the Pixel 3, 3a and will be released to beta if all goes well.